nupuranom/resume..github.io/content/authors/admin/_index.md

 ---
 # About Me

-Umme Anom is a computer science student at Jahangirnagar University with a keen interest in Machine Learning, Artificial Intelligence, and Data Science.
-Passionate about innovative technologies and problem-solving, Umme enjoys working on projects that explore new methods in AI and data analytics.
+Umme Anom is pursuing a degree in Computer Science and Engineering at Jahangirnagar University with a keen interest in Machine Learning, Artificial Intelligence, and Data Science.
+Passionate about innovative technologies and problem-solving, Anom enjoys working on projects that explore new methods in AI and data analytics.
 In her free time, she loves cooking and crafting.